Road accident - The angry crowd supposes to choose the patient to treat first

 During this whole incident, my colleague and I remained calm outside despite being scared to death on the inside and we continued negotiating with the crowd and make them understand why we were making that informed decision.”

 Angy bystanders on road accident scenario – The analysis

 “When arriving at the scene it was calm and we did not expect the crowd to become angry.
 At the scene, we realised that the crowd was angry because the first casualty (the driver of the van) had hit the motorcycle riders and most of the people at the scene were motorcycle riders and they wanted to take the law in their own hands.

-Ideally, the second casualty was not to be left behind but we were left with no choice and had to think of our safety first and of the first casualty.
+Ideally, the second casualty in the road accident was not to be left behind but we were left with no choice and had to think of our safety first and of the first casualty.
 This was quite an unusual decision that we made because normally when we arrive at a scene, the first thing we do is a scene size up and then communicate to dispatch if we require a backup ambulance.
 While waiting for backup the initial triaging and patient assessment is done and when the backup ambulance arrives the most critical patient is evacuated by that ambulance, while the first ambulance on the scene remains behind with the other casualties.

 In this scenario, we did not get the chance to communicate to dispatch in regards to a backup ambulance, due to the angry crowd and so we did not follow the sequence in the right order.
 In fact, we took so long to offer the initial care to the casualties since we were only two and the angry mob was on our neck and so as we continued performing the initial care we were also negotiating with the crowd, thus limiting the proper interventions to the casualty.
 Due to lack of multi-agency coordination such as the police who in this scenario would have enhanced crowd control, we felt unsafe and scared and thus were not able to deliver to our maximum capacity.